simonmichael/hledger/hledger/hledger.m4.md

 ## Effect of valuation on reports

 Here is a reference for how valuation is supposed to affect each part of hledger's reports.
-(It's wide, you may need to scroll sideways.)
 It may be useful when troubleshooting.
 If you find problems, please report them, ideally with a reproducible example.
 Related: